Milk Tea App

 Improved Design

-Here were the changes made based on the previous usability test utilizing Google’s Material Design system.
+Here are the changes made based on the previous usability test utilizing Google’s Material Design system.

 Order History Button and Navigation Bar

-From a basket icon, the Order History icon has been changed to a clock turning counter-clockwise.
-As for the navigation bar, now there are dividers to make it look less like static text and more like a functional element.
+I changed the Order History icon from a basket to a clock, turning counterclockwise.
+As for the navigation bar, there are dividers to make it look less like static text and more like a functional element.

 Customization Page